nhsconnect/prm-funnel/_charts/extract-ack-codes/oct2018/emis-to-emis-extract-ack-codes.markdown

 funnel_slice: EHR Requests Sent
 datasource: NMS (gp2gp-mi)
 categories: data
-chart_config:
-  type: 'doughnut'
-colours: [
-            "#FF6DA7",
-            "#E8A333",
-            "#4E8516",
-            "#27DEE8",
-            "#A35EFF",
-            "#571845",
-            "#664422",
-            "#900C3E",
-            "#FF5733",
-            "#AA9200",
-            "#FFC300",
-            "#00C3FF"
-          ]
-labels: [
-            "0: Success",
-            "11: Failed to successfully integrate EHR Extract", "12: Duplicate EHR Extract received",
-            "15: A-B-A EHR Extract Received and Stored As Suppressed Record", "17: A-B-A EHR Extract Received and rejected due to wrong record or wrong patient", "21: EHR Extract message not well-formed or not able to be processed", "25: Large messages rejected due to timeout duration reached of overall transfer", "26: Returning Patient EHR Extract Received and filed as an attachment", "28: Non A-B-A EHR Extract Received and rejected due to wrong record or wrong patient", "30: Large Message general failure",
-            "31: The overall EHR Extract has been rejected because one or more attachments via Large Messages were not received", "None"
-          ]
 items: [
-            140877,
-            99,
-            1688,
-            9546,
-            111,
-            27,
-            149,
-            9,
-            62,
-            4,
-            7,
+  {
+    "name": "0: Success",
+    "value": 140877
+  },
+  {
+    "name": "11: Failed to successfully integrate EHR Extract", "value": 99
+  },
+  {
+    "name": "12: Duplicate EHR Extract received",
+    "value": 1688
+  },
+  {
+    "name": "15: A-B-A EHR Extract Received and Stored As Suppressed Record", "value": 9546
+  },
+  {
+    "name": "17: A-B-A EHR Extract Received and rejected due to wrong record or wrong patient", "value": 111
+  },
+  {
+    "name": "21: EHR Extract message not well-formed or not able to be processed", "value": 27
+  },
+  {
+    "name": "25: Large messages rejected due to timeout duration reached of overall transfer", "value": 149
+  },
+  {
+    "name": "26: Returning Patient EHR Extract Received and filed as an attachment", "value": 9
+  },
+  {
+    "name": "28: Non A-B-A EHR Extract Received and rejected due to wrong record or wrong patient", "value": 62
+  },
+  {
+    "name": "30: Large Message general failure",
+    "value": 4
+  },
+  {
+    "name": "31: The overall EHR Extract has been rejected because one or more attachments via Large Messages were not received", "value": 7
+  },
+  {
+    "name": "None",
-            42951
+    "value": 42951
+  }
 ]
 ---
 A chart representing the ExtractAckCodes for messages from the sender to the requestor.